 - 5 These courses are prerequisites for student teaching. - 6 Prior to enrollment in MUS 228, the student shall submit an application for admission to teacher education to the College of Education and Human Development Advising Center.
 Students must have a cumulative GPA of 2.75 as part of admission to Teacher Education. - 7 Admission to Teacher Education is required before enrolling in these courses. - 8 MUED 556 must be taken prior to MUED 520 or MUED 534. - 9 Voice students take MUS 346 and either MUS 345 or MUED 505.
-Keyboard students choose two of the three courses. - 10 EDTP 107 may be substituted for ECPY 507 and EDTP 201 for EDTP 502.
+Keyboard students choose two of the three courses. - 10 EDTP 107 may be substituted for ECPY 507.

 All students enrolled in a music degree program will be reviewed at the approximate midpoint of the selected program in order for students to achieve Upper Division status.
 Students must meet the standards of this review to register for 400-level courses in music.
-Both the elements and standards of the review are established by the faculty and include credit for MUS 242 Theory IV; MUS 361-01 Music Literature; 4 semesters of Applied Instrument at the course numbers required for the degree; Piano Proficiency Examination; MUS 97 Recital Attendance, with "S" for 4 semesters; Ensemble Participation; cumulative 2.5 GPA (good standing); minimum of 48 credit hours completed; pass English 101 or 105 and 3 additional Gen Ed courses.
+Both the elements and standards of the review are established by the faculty and include credit for MUS 242 Theory IV or Analysis (MUS 347 for B.A.
+General; MUS 349 for B.A.
+Jazz Studies, MUS 350 for B.A.
+Music & New Media); MUS 361-01 Music Literature; 4 semesters of Applied Instrument at the course numbers required for the degree; Piano Proficiency Examination; MUS 97 Recital Attendance, with "S" for 4 semesters; Ensemble Participation; cumulative 2.5 GPA (good standing); minimum of 48 credit hours completed; pass English 101 or 105 and 3 additional Gen Ed courses.